najamsk/blog/content/posts/refactoring-in-vim-golang-graphql.md

 title = "refactoring in vim - golang & graphql"

 +++
-Following will looks convert golang struct to a 99design graphql schema type.
+Following will convert golang struct to a 99design graphql schema type.